 Stockport Art Gallery

-If you know of Chettle paitings in other galleries or collections,
+If you know of Chettle paintings in other galleries or collections, please contact us.

 Davenport in 1944

 December 1944 was a traumatic time for Davenport, as well as for the Chettle and Pickford families On Christmas Eve, just a few days after James's death, the horror of airborne warfare reached our quiet suburb.
 A V-1 flying bomb launched from a Heinkel bomber over the North Sea landed in Garner's Lane, destroying two houses and damaging many others; one man died following the attack and many people were injured.

 At the time, the garages on Oakfield Road were in use for the the maintenance of US Army vehicles, and American soldiers were among those who were soon on the scene to help.

 One man who lived nearby and died some time after the attack (although it was reported that he was already ill) was 75-year-old Joseph Briscoe, who back in 1907 had been listed in a Stockport street directory as a 'contractor' and tenant of 'The Cottage.'